The Oklahoma City Thunder are headed to the NBA Finals. The Indiana Pacers have a chance on Thursday night to join them.

 Comeback season

-There have been five wins by teams that trailed by 20 points or more so far in these playoffs.
+There have been six wins by teams that trailed by 20 points or more so far in these playoffs.
 That's the most in any postseason during the play-by-play era, which started with the 1997 playoffs.

 The biggest deficits that were successfully overcome: